hellerve/blog/wip/Reading_Review:_System_Dynamics.md

   probably has some interesting insights into resistance against regimes that are worth talking about, so this article does just that.
-- [Open Source Archetypes: A Framework For Purposeful Open Source](https://blog.mozilla.org/blog/2018/05/15/whats-your-open-source-strategy-here-are-10-answers/) is a paper commissioned and partially (?) written by Mozilla—the exact authorship is not quite clear to me, though they talk about it in the preface.
+- [Open Source Archetypes: A Framework For Purposeful Open Source](https://blog.mozilla.org/blog/2018/05/15/whats-your-open-source-strategy-here-are-10-answers/) is a paper commissioned by Mozilla and written by [Open Tech Strategies](https://opentechstrategies.com/).
 It gives an overview of different Open Source governance models and the tradeoffs one has to make when deciding on a governance model for a project.
-It was immediately valuable to me not only intellectually, but also practically.
+It was immediately valuable to me not only intellectually, but also practically—it helped me figure out and articulate what kind of governance models I prefer to have in the spaces I contribute to.

 And then there are the books I haven’t read, so I won’t tell you what they are about in my own words, and instead just quote Sumana: